You’re not alone! When you join PTA… There is always someone ready to help! Let’s work together to ensure your success.

 Any Massachusetts PTA board member can collect your membership dues.
 The Immediate Past President of Massachusetts PTA is the official Cranberry PTA President.
 He or she is in charge of getting your membership card to you.
 The Cranberry PTA President is always collecting Massachusetts PTA memberships, especially at state PTA events like Summer Leadership and the state convention.
-Feel free to contact the Massachusetts PTA office to get your membership every year or download the Membership Form now!
+Feel free to contact the Massachusetts PTA office to get your membership every year, sign up here, or download the Membership Form now!

-For more information, contact Stephanie Gray at email@example.com
+For more information, contact Massachusetts PTA at firstname.lastname@example.org